tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/morning_exercise/HTML_Notes.md

 *Tags, Content, Attributes, & Semantic HTML*

-**NOTE** We will not be discussing all of the notes in this section, but they are here for your reference.

-## Lesson Objectives

-1. Describe what HTML is
-1. Describe what a tag is
-1. Describe what the content of a tag is
-1. List some common tags

 ## What is HTML?

 HTML stands for Hyper Text Markup Language.
 It's a way to give structural meaning to text.
 It allows computers and programmers to easily determine what the purpose of a chunk of text does.